mfurrer/RPG-Interactive-Map/README.md

 ## The Why

 I play RPG (Donjon de Naheulbeuk) and I am always fighting with printing the map, I do not have good figurine for player and at the end of the days the battle are a mess to follow.

-Last time we played we where in ski holiday so no printing facilities (but plenty of computing facilities) and I had a computer and a TV screen.
+Last time we played we were in ski holiday so no printing facilities (but plenty of computing facilities) and I had a computer and a TV screen.

-The idea : display the map on the TV set, then display the player and move them on the map (there are usually 6 players).
+The idea: display the map on the TV set, then display the player and move them on the map (there are usually 6 players).
 The problem: I could not find any application suitable for that.
 The Solution: this application :-)
 ## The What

    * a PyGame application